karmuno/city-eater/buildplans/Phases.md

 ### Next 3 Steps:
-1. **Complete Monster Class Implementation** - Finish Monster.js with customizable strengths and movement mechanics
+1. **Fire Mechanics Implementation** - Add FireMarker.js class and fire spread mechanics
-2. **Data Loading System** - Load combat tables and unit stats from JSON files
+2. **UI Development** - Implement TurnIndicator and UnitPanel components
-3. **Combat System** - Calculate odds ratios and implement combat resolution
+3. **Monster Dashboard** - Complete the MonsterDashboard UI for strength management

 Here's a prioritized breakdown of build tasks for the game, ordered for logical progression: